brianritchie1312/icat.ansible/README.md

         * Setup Non-LILS facility
         * Split Topcat Admin user into Data/Admin User
         * Make pycat.yml more adaptable (eg. pycat version numbers, control which user gets data, clearer args"
+        * Figure out ids.storage url check (ie. /{plugin}/version)
+        * Figure out how to test older plugins without url '/version' or figure out the earliest version with them and skip test on earlier versions
+        * Install Chrome with Yum
 * Selenium
     * Remove gecko.sh once bug is fixed
     * Allow selenium to rerun even if port is used (eg. autokill ps using port or auto select new port)